OdedMous/Medical-Text-Classification/README.md

 ## Main Idea
-The main idea used in this project is to learn a smart embedding to each medical description in the training set, and use the embedded vectors to train classifiers.
-Then one can perform the same embedding to a new medical description and predict its medical specialty.
+The main idea used in this project is to learn a distance measure between the texts, and then use this measure to perform smart embedding to each medical description in the training set.
+Then we train a classifier using the embedded vectors for predicting medical specialties.

-The idea is adapted from the paper "Spectrogram Classification Using Dissimilarity Space" [1] with some adjustments because text data is used in this project instead of images.
+The idea is adapted from the paper "Spectrogram Classification Using Dissimilarity Space" [1] with some adjustments because we use text data in this project instead of images.

 ## Scheme
 The training procedure consists of several steps which are schematized in Figure 5.